MUSINSA Deep Dive: Korea's Fashion Platform Going Offline and Global

 FAQ

-What is MUSINSA?
+Q: What is MUSINSA?

 MUSINSA is a Korean fashion commerce company and platform ecosystem.
 It includes online fashion retail, partner-brand discovery, MUSINSA Standard, 29CM, offline stores, global service, and other fashion-related surfaces.

-Why is MUSINSA important for K-fashion?
+Q: Why is MUSINSA important for K-fashion?

 MUSINSA helps organize demand for Korean fashion brands.
 It gives consumers a discovery surface, gives brands a major platform channel, and increasingly connects online shopping with offline stores and global customer access.

-Is MUSINSA only an online marketplace?
+Q: Is MUSINSA only an online marketplace?

 No. MUSINSA still has a major online platform, but its public history and newsroom show a broader model: private label, curated platforms such as 29CM, offline retail, Seoul neighborhood stores, global service, and partner-brand support.

-What public numbers matter most in 2026?
+Q: What public numbers matter most right now?

-Can overseas buyers use MUSINSA to source Korean fashion brands?
+Q: Can overseas buyers use MUSINSA to source Korean fashion brands?

 MUSINSA is useful for discovery and trend research, but buyers should not treat consumer visibility as wholesale approval.
 Verify brand ownership, distribution rights, export readiness, production capacity, pricing, logistics, and documentation directly with the brand or authorized partner.

-What is the biggest risk in MUSINSA's model?
+Q: What is the biggest risk in MUSINSA's model?

 The biggest strategic risk is balancing growth channels.
 MUSINSA has to keep partner brands healthy, control discount dependence, make offline stores economically useful, and localize global service without weakening the platform's Korean fashion identity.